-Before you begin this procedure, make sure you have met all the requirements listed in "Prerequisites" on page 8.
-Pulse Secure recommends that you read this section fully before continuing.
+Before you begin this procedure, make sure you have met all the requirements listed in Prerequisites.
+Ivanti recommends that you read this section fully before continuing.

 A newly installed Traffic Manager appliance requires some basic information in order to function.
 The Traffic Manager gathers this information over a series of steps that form the Initial Configuration wizard.